Last Chance for White Pants goes home

 Last year’s twelfth annual, sold-out event held at longtime sponsor Audi Cape Fear’s modern-design dealership drew hundreds of people and raised over $150,000 through ticket sales, sponsors, and live and silent auctions.
 This year, COVID-related restrictions on large gatherings inspired some creative thinking to reimagine the event as Last Chance for White Pants-House Party Edition.

 “We knew we would not be able to have the event in our usual way this year while protecting the health and safety of participants in light of COVID-19.
-Instead of having 500 people in one place on one night, why not spread the fun over the course of a weekend and over many different locations,” says TERRIE PRIEST, Lower Cape Fear LifeCare (LCFL) foundation manager (left).
+Instead of having 500 people in one place on one night, why not spread the fun over the course of a weekend and over many different locations,” says TERRIE PRIEST, Lower Cape Fear LifeCare (LCFL) foundation manager (above).